Markanito/VATSIM-Discord-Bot/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-VATSIM Bot Developed by Marko Tomicic (VATSIM ID: 1359931).
-This bot started as an idea to bring certain data from VATSIM to Discord server in order to get data you need fast and on all devices.
-Bot started as simple Python script and now we are in V3 with a lot of functions that seemed imposible for me to design.
+VATSIM Bot aka VATEye Developed by Marko Tomicic (VATSIM ID: 1359931).
+Bring nice features to your Discord server and let your member get to know your vACC/ARTCC better!
+With modern Discord features, integration alongiside VATSIM bot we make your life easier!

 Here are features of this bot:
 * ATC & Bookings Annoucements
 * Arrivals & Departures
-* Custom Paginated Help command
-* Broadcast commands for Admins & Staff (used for Events, Annoucements, Sector files updates and news)
 * Load, unload & reload entire bot without the need to restart the bot
-* Decoded METAR
+* Decoded METAR & TAF
-* Easy customatization of bot (only input data in json files there is no need to touch the code)
+* Easy customatization of bot
+* Automatically assign Local Member roles to your members if they are part of your Subdivision
+* VATSIM Events API to post events reminders 2 hours before events
+* If user DM's your bot it will reply to it (if we have an answer for it) - Still in active development

-I spent a lot of time working on this project and experimenting with the performance and response time and I guess we are at the top of the line with this bot!
+I spent a lot of time going over Nextcord, Pycord and now when Discord.py is back in development it was time to update this bot.

+Big thanks to VATSIM-Scandinavia team for introducing me to Slash commands, Events posting and role assignement for users.

 <p align="right">(<a href="#top">back to top</a>)</p>